Tomás Rincón: Hamburger SV

-The 22-year-old midfielder played on loan at German Bundesliga side Hamburger SV.
+Rincón, then 22 years old, played on loan for German Bundesliga club Hamburger SV.
 On 30 January 2009, he signed a contract until 31 December 2009.
 Rincón played his first match for Hamburg on 4 March 2009 against Wehen Wiesbaden in the DFB-Pokal.

-He debuted in the Bundesliga on 4 April 2009 as a substitute in the 87th minute in a 1–0 win against 1899 Hoffenheim.
+He made his Bundesliga debut on 4 April as a substitute in the 87th minute in a 1–0 victory against 1899 Hoffenheim.
 On 10 December 2009, Hamburger SV purchased him from his former club Deportivo Táchira.
 Rincón signed a contract until 30 June 2014.